 Q. Where do my tax dollars go?

 A. The municipal portion of your tax bill is used to fund municipal services and operations such as roads, utilities, agricultural services, policing, emergency services, planning and economic development, parks, recreation and libraries.
+For more information, click on 2018 Interim Budget Communique.

 Q. When will I receive my tax notice?